noelbohlin/CS50P/README.md

 ## License

 These solutions are provided for educational purposes only.
-Please adhere to the [CS50 Academic Honesty policy](https://cs50.harvard.edu/college/2021/fall/syllabus/#academic-honesty).
+Please adhere to the [CS50 Academic Honesty policy](https://cs50.harvard.edu/python/2022/honesty/).
 Unauthorized distribution or use of these solutions is prohibited.

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see [LICENSE](https://cs50.harvard.edu/python/2022/license/) for details